Tuesday, October 28, 2025

 "Is the 8080 slow?"
 Karl asked.

 "That's right," Mr. Mori nodded, "pretty much.
-32-bit floating point -- you might fit one operand in B:C and D:E together, but it might not help."
+32-bit floating point -- you might fit one operand in B:C and D:E together, but it might not really help."

 "So floating point numbers have to be stored in RAM, right?"